Business Idea: Bamboo Farming Business

 6. Pruning and Maintenance

-Regular pruning is essential to maintain the health and shape of bamboo plants.
-Remove dry or damaged culms (stems) and thin out overcrowded areas to promote airflow and sunlight penetration.
+Regular maintenance, including pruning, is essential to the health of your bamboo plants.
+Prune away dry or damaged culms (the stems of bamboo) and thin out crowded areas to promote airflow and sunlight penetration.
+This practice not only enhances growth but also minimizes the risk of diseases.

 7. Fertilization and Soil Management